What is Gynecomastia?

 If the enlarged breasts are caused primarily by excess glandular tissue, surgery is required.
 Incisions are made to allow for tissue to be removed.
 Repositioning the areolas/nipples and excising excess skin also requires incisions.
 Sutures are used to close the incisions, which are then bandaged, and the area is typically covered by a compression garment.

-Recovery from Male Breast Reduction Surgery
+Recovery From Male Breast Reduction Surgery

 Following male breast reduction surgery, there is bruising, swelling and discomfort.
 Discomfort usually dissipates after a few days, and can be lessened with prescribed pain medication.
 To help reduce swelling, the compression garment is worn for about 2 weeks, and at night for several additional weeks.
 Swelling and any skin discoloration partially subside after 1 or 2 weeks, at which time stitches are removed.

 Patients typically return to work within a week.
 Light aerobic exercise can be performed after a week, but strenuous activities should be avoided for 4 to 6 weeks.
+It is important to know that energy may build back up gradually for as long as 8 weeks after surgery.
+“Pushing it” is not a way to speed up the process.
+Rest, hydration, and healthy eating are the only strategies for managing post-operative fatigue.

 Risks of Male Breast Reduction